Coast, Castles and Unique Industrial Town History.

 Within easy reach of Balbriggan, are some amazing facilities such as the Seamus Ennis Centre, Courtlough Adventure Centre, Gormanston Park, Balrothery Heritage Centre and many more exciting venues just waiting to be explored.

-As a Chamber, we are very keen for Balbriggan to take its place in the festival scene and our location and amenities leave us perfectly placed to host these type of events.
+As a Chamber, we are very keen for Balbriggan to take its place in the festival scene and our location and amenities leave us perfectly placed to host these type of future events.